thomasyang18/connect-the-dots/documentation/FREEBIE_CONNECTIONS.md

 - Vertex 5 (color 2) -> Vertex 0 (color 0) -> Freebie connection

 In this example, freebie connections are added between vertices 0-1, 1-2, 2-3, 3-4, 4-5, and 5-0 because their colors are different.

+## Important Note

+You cannot treat freebie edges the same as normal edges; in fact, freebie edges aren't really even 'edges', they're borders of the polygon.
+The reason why you're having a stroke is because you're trying to treat them semantically the same.
+Please just add a check that will always prevent edges of the form (i, (i+1)%n) from being added (of course, the wrap-around edge is (0, n-1)).